 270gsm – Gloss – Smooth – Bright White – Fibre Based

 Ilfords flagship fibre based paper for high impact black and white prints – also great with colour.

 255gsm – Gloss – Smooth – Pearlescent Metallic White – Fibre Based

 A gorgeous highly dimensional high gloss paper with a remarkable ‘pearlescent’ metallic finish.

 310gsm – Semi-gloss – Smooth – Natural White – 100% Cotton

 Classic darkroom style paper, providing the aesthetic and feel of the original F-Type Baryta Fibre paper and contains no optical brighteners.

 310gsm – Semi-gloss – Smooth – Ultra Bright White – Resin Coated

 The world's most popular inkjet paper with the classic photo look.
 Very robust, great for albums, and any context where prints will be handled.

-A true artists cotton canvas with a matte, lightly toothed surface.
+A crisp white poly-cotton canvas with a matte, lightly toothed surface.